 Often involving the wrist and fingers, sometimes involving the thumb moving against the index finger (pill rolling), as when people roll a pill in their hand or handle a small object

 Usually, the hands or feet are affected first, most often asymmetrically.
 The jaw and tongue may also be affected, but not the voice.
 However, speech may become hypophonic, with characteristic monotonous, sometimes stuttering dysarthria..
-Tremor may become less prominent as the disease progresses.
+Tremor may become less prominent as rigidity progresses.
+In predominantly rigid-akinetic forms of Parkinson disease, resting tremor is subtle or absent.

 Rigidity develops independently of tremor in many patients.
-When a clinician moves a rigid joint, semirhythmic jerks due to variations in the intensity of the rigidity occur, having a ratchet-like effect (cogwheel rigidity).
+When a clinician moves a rigid joint, semirhythmic jerks occur because the intensity of the rigidity varies, causing a ratchet-like effect (cogwheel rigidity).

 Rigidity and hypokinesia may contribute to muscle aches and sensations of fatigue.
 The face becomes masklike (hypomimic), with an open mouth and reduced blinking.
 Excessive drooling (sialorrhea) may contribute to disability.

 Hypokinesia and impaired control of distal muscles cause micrographia (writing in very small letters) and make activities of daily living increasingly difficult.

 Postural instability may develop later in Parkinson disease; if present at disease onset, alternative diagnoses should be suspected.
 Patients have difficulty starting to walk, turning, and stopping.
 They shuffle, taking short steps, holding their arms flexed to the waist, and swinging their arms little or not at all with each stride.
 Steps may inadvertently quicken, while stride length progressively shortens; this gait abnormality, called festination, is often a precursor to freezing of gait (when, without warning, walking and other voluntary movements may suddenly halt).
 A tendency to fall forward (propulsion) or backward (retropulsion) when the center of gravity is displaced results from loss of postural reflexes.
 Posture becomes stooped.

 Dementia develops in about one third of patients, usually late in Parkinson disease.
 Early predictors of its development are visuospatial impairment (eg, getting lost while driving) and decreased verbal fluency.

 Neurologic symptoms unrelated to parkinsonism commonly develop because synucleinopathy occurs in other areas of the central, peripheral, and autonomic nervous systems.
 The following are examples: